Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Objective and Research model

 \subsection{Characterizing Purposes for Adopting LLMs in SE}

-As discussed in Section \ref{sec_LLM_task}, there are few frameworks for categorizing the adoption of LLMs in software engineering.
-Given our broad and general perspective, the framework proposed by Khojah et al.~\cite{khojah2024beyond} was used as inspiration; such a framework categorizes the adoption of LLM for SE into a series of tasks that can be summarized in the following five categories.
+As discussed in Section \ref{sec_LLM_task}, there are few frameworks for categorizing the purposes for which LLMs are adopted in software engineering.
+Given our broad and general perspective, the taxonomy proposed by Khojah et al.~\citep{khojah2024beyond} was used as the foundation for operationalizing our dependent variables.
+Khojah et al.'s taxonomy identifies three high-level purposes---artifact manipulation, expert consultation, and training---each further decomposed into subtypes: artifact manipulation includes artifact generation, artifact modification, brainstorming, and side tasks; expert consultation includes problem solving, information retrieval, and decision making; and training includes drill-down learning and learning by example.
+Since our study required a level of granularity suitable for survey-based operationalization, we consolidated certain subtypes while preserving conceptually meaningful distinctions.
+The resulting five categories are described below.

-\begin{itemize} \item \textit{Manipulate Artifacts (UB1)} — Utilizing LLMs to generate new software artifacts or modify one, including source code, documentation, and other software-related deliverables. \item \textit{Generate Alternatives (UB2)} — Leveraging LLMs to produce alternative versions of an artifact that differ based on specific attributes. \item \textit{Information Retrieval (UB3)} — Using LLMs to extract and synthesize information from external sources, such as forums and technical documentation. \item \textit{Decision Support (UB4)} — Engaging LLMs in conversations aimed at facilitating decision-making through recommendations and contextual insights. \item \textit{Training (UB5)} — Employing LLMs to acquire theoretical or practical knowledge on software concepts, often requiring multi-step interactions. \end{itemize}
+\begin{itemize} \item \textit{Manipulate Artifacts (UB1)}—Utilizing LLMs to generate new software artifacts or modify one, including source code, documentation, and other software-related deliverables. \item \textit{Generate Alternatives (UB2)}—Leveraging LLMs to produce alternative versions of an artifact that differ based on specific attributes. \item \textit{Information Retrieval (UB3)}—Using LLMs to extract and synthesize information from external sources, such as forums and technical documentation. \item \textit{Decision Support (UB4)}—Engaging LLMs in conversations aimed at facilitating decision-making through recommendations and contextual insights. \item \textit{Training (UB5)}—Employing LLMs to acquire theoretical or practical knowledge on software concepts, often requiring multi-step interactions. \end{itemize}

 A variable was included in the research model for each of the aforementioned purposes, as shown on the right side of Figure \ref{fig_research_model}.
-Each variable indicates the frequency of use of LLMs for a specific task.
+Each variable indicates the frequency of use of LLMs for a specific purpose.